github/developer.github.com/content/v3/git/commits.md

 author
 : _String_ of regex to match against the author names and email addresses

+committer
+: _String_ of regex to match against the committer names and email addresses

 max
 : _Integer_ of maximum number of results to return

+skip
+: _Integer_ of number of results to skip (for paging)

 path
 : _String_ of path limiter - only return commits that modified the given